Skip to main content

 Weather Emergencies

-Changes in collection schedules due to weather emergencies or other emergency situations will be announced on the following radio stations: WCTC (1450 AM) and WMGQ (98.3 FM).
-You may also check for changes on the web site at www.mciauth.com or by calling (800) 488-MCIA (6242) for specific information.
+You may check for collection changes on the website at www.mciauth.com or by calling (800) 488-MCIA (6242) for specific information.

 Special Items

-Monroe's Recycling Drop-Off Center, located at 76 Gravel Hill-Spotswood Road, accepts newspapers tied in bundles, mixed paper, cardboard, glass bottles, aluminum/steel/tin cans, #1 PETE and #2 HDPE plastic containers, motor oil, antifreeze, auto batteries, scrap metal and broken or outdated consumer electronic items.
+Monroe's Recycling Drop-Off Center, located at 76 Gravel Hill-Spotswood Road, accepts newspapers, mixed paper, cardboard, glass bottles, aluminum/steel/tin cans, #1 PETE and #2 HDPE plastic containers, motor oil, antifreeze, auto batteries, scrap metal and broken or outdated consumer electronic items.
 The hours of operation are Monday through Friday, 7:00 a.m. - 2:45 p.m., Saturday, 8 - 11:30 a.m.
 It is closed Sundays and holidays.
 Recyclables must be separated prior to drop-off.

 Bulky waste items, such as appliances and furniture, propane tanks (barbeque type), freezers and refrigerators (doors must be removed per state law), may be brought to the Department of Public Works Yard, located at 76 Gravel Hill-Spotswood Road.
 The hours of operation are Monday - Friday, 7 a.m. - 2:45 p.m.; Saturday, 8 a.m. - 11:30 a.m.